Mapusa

 Mapusa (Mhapxem) is a city in North Goa, India.
 It is situated 13 km north of the state capital of Panaji.
 The city is the headquarters of Bardez taluka.
-It is located on the main highway NH-17, linking Mumbai to Kochi.
 During Portuguese India, the city was known as "Mapuçá".

 History

 Mapusa is a small city clustered around the Mount (Alto).
 The name Mapusa is thought to be derived from the Konkani word for a 'measure' - 'map' and the phrase fill up - 'sa'.
 Ancient Goan agrarian community had a well established Gaunkari or Community Farming System, where villages formed associations, worked on community land and shared profits.
 Market day was a major event, with goods brought in from every district to one central area.
 Mapusa has thus remained a prominent market center for many centuries.